hydrogeologger/pyduino/python/lib/thingsboard_api/readme.md

 Account(url)
 ```
 #### Params
-* `url` - the full url path to thingsboard server including http/https and port number
+* `url` - the full url path to thingsboard server including http/https and port (if required) number

 #### Attributes
 Same as [params](#Params)